 205 E Biddle St

 A Cincinnati home built for abolitionist Zebulon Strong in the 1850s is now a minority-owned bed and breakfast called Six Acres.

-Owner Kristen Kitchen first visited the home as partying teenager where she learned about its history.
-What makes Six Acres unique is that it was a safe house on the Underground Railroad.
-Documents in the Ohio Historical Library speak of Strong having a “false bottom” in his farming wagon where he would pick up his “passengers” along the Mill Creek which runs along the side of property.
-He would hide the runaways in the bottom of his wagon and put his crops on the top and take them up to the house for a safe respite before moving them further up Hamilton Pike to the next safe house along the route.
+Owner Kristen Kitchen first visited the home as a partying teenager where she learned about its history.
+Six Acres was a safe house along one of the Underground Railroad routes.
+Documents in the Ohio Historical Library speak of Strong having installed a “false bottom” in his farming wagon where he would pick up his “passengers” along the Mill Creek which runs along the side of the property.
+He would hide African-Americans fleeing slavery in the bottom of his wagon and put his crops over top to move them around safely.

 Six Acres Bed & Breakfast